Welcome to the brewing page on Pixie’s Pocket!

 Bottles: The image on the right shows beer bottles and swing-top bottles.
 I tend to use both beer bottles and caps and a few swing-top bottles on each batch.

 Swing-top bottles are kind of fancy.
 They are great for taking to potlucks, parties, or giving as gifts.
 I adore my swing-top bottles so much that they feel like a worthy gift to give just on their own, and the booze inside is just an extra bonus!
-The swing-top bottles are more expensive to purchase new, but I also get them by buying beverages that come packaged in them and re-use them.
+The swing-top bottles are more expensive to purchase new, but I also get them by buying root beer and fancy lemonades that come packaged in them so that I may re-use them.
 They also have the side benefit of not requiring any extra equipment to seal the bottles.
 Also, replacement rubber gaskets are easy to find and cheap, too!

 Beer bottles are my go-to for small batches.
 I enjoy drinking beer and make sure to keep empty bottles around for reusing with my own brews.
 Beer bottles are cheap – I save mine and use them over and over as long as they have no cracks or chips.
 When you use beer bottles, you need new bottle caps and a bottle capper to seal them up.